ivanbarlog/link-with/README.md

 Unfortunately, build-in `link` command in `npm` and `yarn (v1)` will link your package without installing the transitive dependencies.

-On the other side, this tool will properly install the _linked_ package with all its dependencies and sync any future changes until it runs.
+On the other side, this tool will properly install the _linked_ package with all its dependencies and sync any future changes while it runs.

 Any changes to `package.json` in linked package will cause the reinstall, so your project will always be in sync.